21t2135dMakinoYuki/ESEM/Data/README.md

 - `tool's_failure`: Flag (1/0) indicating cases where no evidence of UI modification could be found despite a measured change in effort.
 This represents a limitation of the analysis (e.g., the cause was undetectable through the current tool's tracking of UI components).

 ### Accuracy Data
-The file `Data/accuracy.xlsx` contains scenarios, their corresponding test names, and the results regarding accuracy.
+The file `Data/effectiveness.xlsx` contains testcase, their corresponding test names, and the results regarding accuracy.